Alaska Department of Fish and Game

 After biologists examine each wing, you’ll receive the results of your samples and a summary report of the statewide results.

-- Small Game Hunter Survey: Each spring and late fall the ADF&G asks a select few hunting license holders to complete a survey about their small game hunting effort, harvest, and general observations while afield.
-This allows biologists to better understand who hunts small game, where people enjoy hunting, and what species they enjoy pursuing when they hunt.
+- Small Game Hunter Survey: During the spring of 2014, ADF&G will ask a select few hunting license holders to complete a survey about their small game hunting effort, harvest, and general observations while afield during the 2013-2014 hunting season.
+This will allow biologists to better understand who hunts small game, where people enjoy hunting, and what species they enjoy pursuing when they hunt.
 This will allow ADF&G to better tailor future research and habitat enhancement projects.
-You will also receive an electronic copy of the summary report upon its completion.
+If you are asked to participate in this survey you will receive an electronic copy of the summary report upon its completion.
+If you have received a request to participate in this survey you can complete it here: Small Game Questionnaire 2013-2014.

 - Suggestions: Please e-mail your suggestions, field observations, delicious recipes, or great hunting tales to firstname.lastname@example.org.
 Biologists will read these e-mails and respond if requested.